linkdata/jaws/jawsboot/README.md

 }
 ```

-Expects an `assets` directory in the source tree:
+The example expects an `assets` directory in the source tree:

 ```
 assets